 Testing Flash and Flex applications.

-If you encounter such issues, you can disable the multiprocess mode:
+If you encounter such issues, you can disable the multiprocess mode by creating the MOZ_FORCE_DISABLE_E10S environment variable with any value:

 We also recommend that you configure certain Firefox settings as described below.
 While these settings are not necessarily required for automated testing, using them will help you avoid unexpected browser-specific warnings and improve Firefox performance during test recording and test run.